cobhimself/COB_SSD/README.md

-COB_ISSD V. 1.1
+COB_SSD V. 1.2
 ===============

-The point of COB_ISSD (Image Sequence Section Deleter) is to aid in the deletion of portions (or all) of a selected image sequence directly from within After Effects.
+The point of COB_SSD (Sequence Section Deleter) is to aid in the deletion of portions (or all) of a selected image sequence directly from within After Effects.